Fourth Trimester Podcast Episode 1: What is the Fourth Trimester? What is a Doula?

 - What to expect when you hire a doula – the practical things they offer in their scope of practice

-“It felt good to know that I was supported by my husband, by my doctor, but also by someone else who had seen hundreds and hundreds of births and had seen all different flavors of complications and had that experience.
-And someone who is seasoned and able to talk me through what it was that was happening, what the options were, in addition to what I was hearing and receiving from the other professionals that were there.
-So that was pretty fantastic”
+“It felt good to know that I was supported by my husband, by my doctor, and also by someone else who had seen hundreds of births and had seen many different types of complications.
+My postpartum doula was seasoned and able to talk me through what was happening, what the options were, in addition to what I was hearing and receiving from the other professionals that were present.”

 — Sarah Trott

 Sarah Trott: [00:00:05] So just to get us kicked off and started we wanted to use this first introductory podcast to talk about some of the basics.
 So to start us off, and I’m here with Esther Gallagher who’s postpartum Doula, why don’t we talk about just what is a doula?